sabpdo/portfolio-sabpdo/docs/assignments/project3.md

 __Purpose:__ Users can reserve an item as their own.

 __Operational Principle:__ User `user` can select an `item` for themself, after which other users cannot claim it unless the item is unclaimed.
-When a user claims an item, they can request for the item to be claimed via “Pickup” or “Delivery”.
-If a user is requesting for “Delivery”, they must also list their address.
-When an `item` is claimed, it means the user is requesting the item for themself; however, only when the claim is changed to `completed` does it mean that the user has successfully received the item.
+When a user claims an item, they can request for the item to be claimed via `Pickup` or `Delivery`.
+If a user is requesting for `Delivery`, they must also list their address `claimer_address`.
+When an `item` is claimed, it means the user is requesting the item for themself (the status is `Requested`); however, only when the claim is changed to `completed` does it mean that the user has successfully received the item.